TephlonDude/CasaOS-Automation-AppStore/Apps/OliveTin/README.md

 **Security**
 - Mounting `/var/run/docker.sock` gives the container effective root control over the Docker host.
 Only enable it if Olive Tin requires Docker API access.
 - `privileged: true` is present in the compose by default (historical).
 That grants broad permissions and increases risk.
 Recommended actions:
   - Preferred: keep the Docker socket mount and remove `privileged: true` (the compose can run without `privileged` in most Docker-socket use cases).
+This compose now removes `privileged: true` by default and keeps the socket mount — you can add `cap_add` if you find a specific capability is required.
   - If possible, run without the Docker socket and without `privileged` for stronger isolation.
   - If a specific capability is required, prefer `cap_add` with a minimal set instead of `privileged`.